adaOctopus/plutus-v2-contracts/README.md

 This repo is to be used as reference with smart contract examples and their testing suites.

+`Use cases of this repo`

+- Contract for making proposals using credit tokens -> State Machine .
+- Escrow NFT contract.
+Lock funds and mint NFT for proof.
+Unlock funds by burning NFT.
+- Property Based Testing of EscrowNFT contract with Plutus Simple Model.

 `How to build the repo`

 1. Clone this repo locally